ASLA

 4th Degree Assault (Assault 4)

-If the standards for Assault 1, Assault 2, & Assault 3 are not met, Assault in the 4th Degree can be charged.
+If the standards for Assault 1, Assault 2, & Assault 3 are not met, Assault in the 4th Degree will be charged.
 No injury needs to occur for Assault 4 charges to be filed.

 The intentional contact just needs to be considered offensive by a "reasonable person."
-Since there is often no physical evidence of an assault, being wrongfully accused of Assault 4 is very common.
+Since there is often no physical evidence of an assault, being wrongfully accused of Assault 4 is common.

-Fourth Degree Assault is a gross misdemeanor in Washington State and jail time ranges from 0 to 364 days, with fines of up to $5000.
+Fourth Degree Assault is a gross misdemeanor in Washington State and jail time ranges from 0 to 364 days, with fines up to $5000.
 A conviction for Assault 4 will result in a loss of gun rights if there is a domestic relationship with the alleged victim.

 1. Alcohol or drug treatment (inpatient or outpatient)